DudkinON/webpack-angularjs/README.md

-# Webpack config for React
+# Webpack config for AngularJS

 > This repo is already configured for AngularJS framework.
 Supports preprocessor CSS languages:
 SASS, LESS, and STYLUS.
 Contains developer dev server that hard reloads, all necessary packages,